A Reader Question: How Can I Minimize my Taxes?

 “I’m Canadian, and I’m confused about taxes and how to optimize my investments from a tax perspective.
 If we’re ineligible for RRSPs, where should our investments be kept to reap tax benefits?”

 Please note that I not a tax expert and that the best advice I could give you is to consult with an international tax accountant who is familiar with the specifics related to Canadian tax laws.

 Cut Those Ties to Canada!

 That said, since you don’t live in Canada you should not be doing things like applying for GST rebates or investing in your RRSP because if you want to avoid paying taxes on your income earned abroad, you really should be staying off the radar of the Canadian revenue agency.
-Additionally, if you don’t have any money invested in Canada, you don’t need to file tax returns when you are living abroad, which can save considerable time and effort.
+Additionally, if you don’t have any money invested in Canada, you don’t need to efile tax returns when you are living abroad.
+This will save you considerable time and effort.

 Taxes on Investments While Abroad

-The most helpful thing I’ve found online that I could direct you to is this article by Andrew Hallam.
+The most helpful thing I’ve found online that I could direct you to is the section for Canadians on Andrew Hallam’s website.
 Check out the comments below where he (along with a few others) talk taxes for Canadian expats.
 It’s by far the best information that I’ve found on the topic.